Stile and Rail Doors: What you need to know

 What's the correct terminology for the different members and what choices are available within a stile and rail door?

-When designing, specifying, estimating or ordering Stile and Rail wood doors, it is helpful to have a thorough understanding of the component definitions.
+When designing, specifying, estimating, or ordering stile and rail wood doors, it is helpful to have a thorough understanding of the member definitions.
 What is a mullion or a muntin?
 What is the difference between sticking and bead?
-What about the panel options – which is more costly?
+What about the panel options - which is more costly?
 This post will answer those questions and more.

 First, let’s begin with the basics:

-Stiles are the upright or vertical outside components of a door which at Eggers can be of solid wood or veneered construction.
+Stiles are the upright or vertical outside members of a door, which at Eggers is a veneered construction.

-Sticking holds the panels in place and we offer four standard profiles for customers to choose from.
-Special custom sticking profiles are also available.
-Sometimes sticking and bead can be confused.
-Sticking is fixed to the stiles and cannot be removed from the door.
-Bead, on the other hand, is offered loose on one side or two.
+Sticking holds the panels and/or glass in place.
+We offer four standard profiles for customers to choose from and custom profiles upon request.
+Sticking and bead are two different things.
+Sticking is a fixed to the stiles and rails whereas bead is loose.

-Rails are the cross or horizontal components of the door and they include the bottom rail, top rail, lock rail and intermediate rail.
+Rails are the cross or horizontal members of the door and they include the bottom rail, top rail, lock rail and intermediate rail.
 Lock rails are also known as cross-rails.

 Panels are made of solid wood, plywood, or composite material and they fill the frame formed by the stiles and rails of a door.
 Eggers offers three panel types:

 - Membrane-pressed Panel